-We are an international hackathon hosted by and held at Yale, bringing 1500 like-minded hackers and creatives from all over the world.
+We are an international hackathon hosted by and held at Yale, bringing together 1500 hackers and creatives from all over the world.

 YHack is a festival of innovation, an arena of tech warriors, and a stage to present your big idea.
 Jam packed into 36 hours is a rainbow of events (talks, food, rap battles) that go on through the night while caffeinated teams hack on a Python app or program arduino-driven pumpkins to battle over Twitch.

 Hack at YHack because you can get more done in a weekend of hacking than weeks of working at an office.

 YHack 2016 will begin on Friday, November 11, 2016, and will conclude on Sunday, November 13, 2016.
 A more detailed schedule will be released closer to the actual date of the event.